pablomiralles22/pablomiralles22.github.io-v2/collections/_drafts/2024-07-01-contrastive-learning.md

 {% include figure.liquid path="assets/img/posts/2024_contrastive-learning/nn_repr.pdf" class="img-fluid rounded z-depth-1" %}

-Neural networks are the composition of transformations, where each intermediate layer outputs a function of the input coming from the previous one.
+Neural networks are the composition of transformations, where every intermediate layer applies a parameterized function to the input coming from the previous one.
 The output of each intermediate layer is a new view or **representation** of the input data.
-These representations are nothing but vector, holding features or characteristics of the input.
-Of course, neural networks are not interpretable, and these vectors of values do not necessarily hold any meaning for us.
+These representations are nothing but vectors, where the values are features or characteristics of the input.
+Of course, neural networks are not interpretable, and these vectors do not necessarily hold any meaning for us.
 The network learns to progressively transform the data into a set of features that is useful to perform the task we are training it for.
 For example, if we are training for image classification of animals, the network might learn a representation with the number of legs, the shape of the eyes, the color...

-At the end of the network, we have a layer that transforms the last representation into the prediction, such as a regression value or a probability distribution over the different classes in our classification problem.
+At the end of the network, we have a final layer that transforms the last representation into the prediction, such as a regression value or a probability distribution over the different classes in our classification problem.

-When we train this network on our dataset, we are not only teaching it how to make predictions, we are teaching it to extract intermediate representations with features that are useful for the task.
+When we train a network on one dataset, we are not only teaching it how to make predictions, we are teaching it to extract intermediate representations with features that are useful for the task.
 This is interesting because these representations might be useful for other tasks as well.
 For example, imagine we want to add a new class of animals in our classification example.
 Perhaps the network is already capable of getting features to predict that class.
 We can then modify the final head and freeze the rest of the weights of the network.
 With fewer parameters to learn, we can train with less data, much faster and with a smaller energy consumption.
 In fact, if the learned representations are rich enough, we might be able to use the same network for a myriad of different tasks, training only a small head at the end of the network.
 This is called **transfer learning**: first **pretraining** for a **pretext task**, and then **fine-tuning** the model (perhaps modifying the head) on the **downstream task** we are actually interested in solving.
 The following diagram shows this process.

 {% include figure.liquid path="assets/img/posts/2024_contrastive-learning/transfer-learning.drawio.pdf" class="img-fluid rounded z-depth-1" %}

 ### Learning very general representations: self-supervised learning

 Another important and related concept is that of **self-supervised learning**.
 This term, although poorly coined in my opinion, can be useful to refer to a particular set of tasks.
-The term refers to supervised tasks where we can generate a training signal automatically, without the need for human labeling.
+It refers to supervised tasks where we can generate a training signal automatically, without the need for human labeling.
 One example is the training procedure of the language model BERT<d-cite key="devlin2019BERTPretraining"/>, called Masked Language Modeling (MLM).
 In this task, some parts of the input text are masked, and the model has to recover them based on the unmasked context.
 We can then use any available text on the internet and generate training examples by masking parts of it.
 This allows us to generate massive datasets, and thus train very large neural networks with a nuanced understanding of the distribution of human text.
 These large networks learn very general representations, that we can then transfer to a great number of tasks.
 In fact, BERT achieved state-of-the-art performance in several downstream tasks.

 Let's consider another example, this time with images.
 Images allow us very simple forms of data augmentation: we can crop, rotate, translate, convert to